5 Numbers Women Need to Know to Boost Their Financial Confidence

 Vocational freedom is having sufficient funds to do just about whatever you want.
 To find vocational freedom, you need to look at three numbers:

 - How much you need to save.
 This largely depends on your spending patterns.
-It’s a common saying that in retirement, you spend 80 percent of what you made while working, but that’s not true anymore.
+It’s a common saying that in retirement, you spend 80 percent of what you made while working, but that’s no longer true.
 Early in your vocational freedom, you’re likely to travel and do other fun things.
 Then later, health care costs rise.
 The safest assumption is that your spending won’t change much.

 - How to invest in the right assets.
 Achieving vocational freedom isn’t about picking the next hot stock.
 Once you’ve decided how much you need to save to maintain your standard of living, it’s time to look at the big-picture mix between stocks, bonds, and cash that you need to achieve that standard.